CLIUtils/CLI11/README.md

 app.add_option(option_name, help_str="")

 app.add_option(option_name,
                variable_to_bind_to, // bool, int, float, vector, enum, or string-like, or anything with a defined conversion from a string or that takes an int 🆕, double 🆕, or string in a constructor.
-Also allowed are tuples 🆕, std::array 🆕 or std::pair 🆕. help_string="")
+Also allowed are tuples 🆕, std::array 🆕 or std::pair 🆕.
+Also supported are complex numbers🚧, wrapper types🚧, and containers besides vector🚧 of any other supported type. help_string="")

 app.add_option_function<type>(option_name,
                function <void(const type &value)>, // type can be any type supported by add_option help_string="")

-app.add_complex(... // Special case: support for complex numbers
+app.add_complex(... // Special case: support for complex numbers ⚠️.
+Complex numbers are now fully supported in the add_option so this function is redundant.

 // 🆕 There is a template overload which takes two template parameters the first is the type of object to assign the value to, the second is the conversion type.
 The conversion type should have a known way to convert from a string, such as any of the types that work in the non-template version.
 If XC is a std::pair and T is some non pair type.
 Then a two argument constructor for T is called to assign the value.
 For tuples or other multi element types, XC must be a single type or a tuple like object of the same size as the assignment type app.add_option<typename T, typename XC>(option_name,
                T &output, // output must be assignable or constructible from a value of type XC